 Αt the end of 2018 he held a solo show at Geidai sculpture Gallery and on February 2019 he presented his next solo exhibition in Gallery K (GINZA), Japan.

-Since 2016 he has represented the ASFA at AUEB’s (Athens University of Business & Economics) “Art and Education” educational programme as a researcher.
+Stamatakis also has a degree of Economics (Marketing) from the University of West Attica and a degree in Journalism and Media.
+Since 2016 he has represented the ASFA at AUEB’s (Athens University of Business & Economics) “Art and Education” educational program as a researcher.

 In 2020, Stamatakis’ project “The color of phenomenon” was awarded by the Arts Council Tokyo, Tokyo Metropolitan Foundation of History and Culture, in order to be presented at the Tokyo Tokyo Festival (TTF), that will run alongside the Olympic Games in Japan.